keptn/keptn.github.io/content/docs/0.13.x/integrations/webhooks/_index.md

 | Task started    | The task has begun running.                           |
 | Task finished   | The task has finished.                                |

+## Webhook service subscription Types

 Broadly, there are two types of webhooks:

-1. *Passive* - These webhooks just call a third-party webhook receiver and there are two variants.
+1. *Passive* - These subscriptions just call a third-party webhook receiver and there are two variants.
     * Subscribe to a task `started` or `finished` events.
     * Subscribe to a task `triggered` event and the Keptn webhook service sends both the task `started` event and the task `finished` event to complete the sequence task.
-1. *Active* - These webhooks subscribe to a task `triggered` event and the Keptn webhook service sends the task `started` event.
+1. *Active* - These subscriptions subscribe to a task `triggered` event and the Keptn webhook service sends the task `started` event.
 The sequence then waits for the third-party webhook receiver to send back a task `finished` event to complete the sequence task.

 ## Configure Passive on task "started" or "finished" events